 Purpose: To initiate communication with appropriate parties to provide accurate, complete and timely information to the public and the media in the event of a crisis.
 Communications will seek to restore and maintain a positive image of Barton among its publics.
 Communications with the media or other publics should be open, honest and frequent.
-Refer all media inquiries to the Public Relations and Marketing Department.
+Refer all media inquiries to the Communications Department.
 For definitions and college procedures, the Crisis Communication Team will rely on the Emergency Operations Plan.
-In addition to the EOP's definition of an Emergency, a crisis can include any event that the President and Director of Public Relations and Marketing might consider to be significantly harmful to the college's reputation.
+In addition to the EOP's definition of an Emergency, a crisis can include any event that the President and Chief Communications Officer might consider to be significantly harmful to the college's reputation.